-E-safety Support has 8 primary assembly plans - scroll down for details and samples
+Safeguarding Essentials has 15 primary assembly plans - scroll down for details and samples

-Assembly is an ideal time to cover e-safety issues with year groups or the whole school, which is why we have developed these assembly plans for introducing students to, or reminding them of, e-safety issues.
-You can pick and choose an assembly as a "one off", or use them in sequence throughout a half term.
-Each of our primary and secondary assembly plans includes a PowerPoint presentation for the students, and an easy to use script for the teacher.
+Assembly is an ideal time to cover safeguarding or e-safety issues with year groups or the whole school, which is why we have developed these assembly plans for introducing students to, or reminding them of, safeguarding and e-safety issues.
+You can pick and choose an assembly as a "one off", or use them in sequence throughout a term.
+Each of our primary assembly plans includes a PowerPoint presentation for the students, and an easy to use script for the teacher.
 You can of course amend the PowerPoint if you wish to suit your own particular needs.
-The assemblies are designed to be used by non-specialists, so you don't have to worry about being an e-safety expert prior to using them.
+The assemblies are designed to be used by non-specialists, so you don't have to worry about being a safeguarding or e-safety expert prior to using them.
 Each assembly plan lasts around 10 - 15 minutes, so fits in easily to most school assembly slots.

 A useful assembly for an e-safety recap or introduction, this assembly raises key online safety issues such as cyber bullying, security, inappropriate content, trolls, plagiarism and bogus websites.
 The teacher takes the children through each issue and helps them to understand how they can avoid it, or deal with it.
 The assembly includes a script for the teacher, and a PowerPoint presentation for the children.